NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 #SBATCH --job-name=cartpole-gpus
 #SBATCH --time=00:10:00
 ```

-To do that, we will use again a batch script, in which you will define the various jobs.
+The slurm script will clearly define the various jobs.
 These jobs include the CPU nodes that will carry the environment rollouts (multiple iterative runs of the OpenAI Gym's `reset` and `step` functions), and the GPU node for policy training.
 Eagle has 44 GPU nodes, where each node has 2 GPUs.
 You can request either one GPU per node (`--gres=gpu:1`), or both of them (`--gres=gpu:2`).
 For the purposes of this tutorial, we will utilize only one GPU core on a single node.

-In total, we distinguish the nodes in three categories:
+In total, we distinguish the nodes in the following categories:
  * A head node, and multiple rollout nodes (as before)
  * A policy training node (GPU)

-Since it will be a heterogenous job, you have to include the `hetjob` option for both the rollout nodes and the policy training node.
+You have to include the `hetjob` option for both the rollout nodes and the policy training node.
 For this experiment, we request three nodes, with all 36 cores of each to be used for environment rollouts.
 Then, we request a single GPU node, from which we will utilize a single GPU core:
 ```batch
 # Ray head node
 #SBATCH --nodes=1